-In-kind contributions are allowable as cost share in accordance with 2 CFR 200.306 for U.S. organizations and in accordance with the Standard Provision, "Cost Share" for non-U.S. organizations.
+In-kind contributions are allowable as cost share in accordance with 2 CFR 200.306 for U.S. organizations and in accordance with the Standard Provision, "Cost Sharing" for non-U.S. organizations.
 This includes things such as volunteer time; valuation of donated supplies, equipment, and other property; and use of unrecovered indirect costs.

-303.3.10.4 Program Income
+303.3.10.4 Program Income Effective Date: 10/01/2024

-2 CFR 200 defines program income as gross income earned by a recipient that is directly generated by an activity under an award or earned as a result of the award during the period of performance.
-2 CFR 200.307(a) encourages non-Federal entities to earn program income to defray program costs where appropriate.
+2 CFR 200 defines program income as gross income earned by a recipient that is directly generated by an activity under an award or earned as a result of the award during the period of performance, except as provided in 2 CFR 200.307(c).
+2 CFR 200.307(a) encourages non-Federal entities to earn program income to defray program costs when appropriate.

 If program income is anticipated, the AO determines the most appropriate use of such program income and must state in the award how it will be used.
-2 CFR 200.307(e) specifies at least three approaches that an AO may use:
+2 CFR 200.307(b) specifies three approaches that an AO may use:

-- Deduction Program income may be deducted from total allowable costs to determine net allowable costs.
-When using the deductive approach, the AO must use program income for current costs, and the total award amount must be reduced by the amount of program income earned, rather than increasing the funds committed to the project. - 2) Addition Program income may be added to the award, increasing the total amount of the award.
+- 1) Deduction Program income is deducted from the award's total allowable costs to determine net allowable costs.
+When using the deductive approach, the recipient must use program income for current costs, and the total award amount must be reduced by the amount of program income earned, rather than increasing the funds committed to the project.
+Example: The award amount was \$100,000. \$10,000 of program income is earned.
+The program income must be used to reduce the award amount to \$90,000.
+Total available funds for the program remain at \$100,000 (\$90,000 from the award and \$10,000 from the program income earned).
+The deduction method is the preferred method to account for program income where program income is deducted from the total allowable costs to determine net allowable costs.
+This method reduces the Government's overall cost investment and risk. - 2) Addition Program income is added to the award, increasing the total amount of the award, and is used to further eligible program objectives.
+Funds may be retained and used to further eligible program objectives during the term of the award.
+Example: The total award amount was \$100,000. \$10,000 of program income is generated.
+The total available funds for the program are now \$110,000.
+This method must not be used without the prior approval of the AO and the approval must be stated in the award.
 Program income must be used for the purposes and under the conditions of the award.

-The AO must not allow the use of the additive approach to program income if the applicant or recipient has: - An inadequate or deficient cost accounting system, or is otherwise unable to adequately report or account for program income; - A history of frequent, large annual unobligated balances on previous awards; or - Requested multiple extensions of the final budget period of the project period.
+The AO must not allow the use of the additive approach to program income if the applicant or recipient has:

+- An inadequate or deficient cost accounting system, or is otherwise unable to adequately report or account for program income; - A history of frequent, large annual unobligated balances on previous awards; or

+Requested multiple extensions of the final budget period of the project period.

 If the AO determines that any of the above circumstances apply, the AO must not approve the additive approach but may consider another approach.
-The AO should also consider additional specific conditions, as specified in 2 CFR 200.207.
+The AO should also consider specific conditions, as specified in 2 CFR 200.207.

-3) Cost-sharing - Program income may be used to meet any cost-sharing requirement of the award.
+3) Cost share - Program income can be used to meet any cost share requirement of the award.
 When using this approach, the total amount of the award remains the same.
+This method must not be used without the prior approval of the AO and the approval must be stated in the award.
+See also 2 CFR 200.307 and the Standard Provision "Program Income."